 If we don’t understand what a true, classical, liberal is, conservatives are inclined to think that liberals are the real political enemy, and vice versa.
 However, being liberal doesn’t inherently make a person an enemy of freedom.
 In the truest sense of the word, liberals actually want to promote freedom, possibly even more than conservatives who want to maintain the status quo and are slow to act to bring about positive change.

-I believe the greatest enemy to freedom is the uninformed person on either side of the political spectrum who acts based on emotionalism, unwilling to listen, learn from, love, or consider the things others have to say.
+I believe the greatest enemy to freedom is the uninformed person on either side of the political spectrum who acts based on emotionalism, unwilling to listen, learn from others, love others, or consider the things others have to say.

 In the 5,000 Year Leap, W. Cleon Skousen taught that the founders believed America would survive as long as conservatives and liberals balanced one another.
 He uses the three-headed eagle to demonstrate their relationship.
-The left wing represented liberals and the right wing represented conservatives.
+The left wing represented liberalism and the right wing represented conservatism (liberalism and conservatism being used to reference today’s political tribes, not elements of human nature.
+See the next section for clarification on this political spectrum).
 In order for the eagle to soar, both wings must be strong.
 If either wing became either dominant or weak, the nation would suffer and potentially fall.

 So what does this analogy look like in real life?
 Since the founders intended for only the Legislative Branch to create legislation, or laws, they designed Congress to incorporate both energy and wisdom.

 The Senate was designed to be conservative.
 “George Washington is said to have told Jefferson that the framers had created the Senate to ‘cool’ House legislation just as a saucer was used to cool hot tea” according to senate.gov.
 Senators were originally elected, or hired, by the state legislatures to represent them in Congress.
-The people who elect the Representatives in the House want change to happen quickly, but that energy is liable to be reckless.
-So the Senate was designed to bring wisdom and foresight into the equation.
-They are elected for a term of 6 years and are supposed to be less concerned about making change happen quickly.
-Rather, they temper the emotionalism of the House.
-They are to be the primary protectors of state’s rights.
-The states hired them to represent them in Congress to make sure the people don’t give away states rights to the federal government as they attempt to solve problems.
+The people who elect the representatives in the House want change to happen quickly, but that energy is liable to be reckless.
+So the Senate was designed to bring experience, wisdom, and foresight into the equation.
+They are to be older than House representatives, elected for a term of 6 years, and are supposed to be less concerned about making change happen quickly.
+They were supposed to temper the emotionalism of the House.
+They are to be the primary protectors of states’ rights.
+The states hired them to represent them in Congress to make sure the people don’t give away states’ rights to the federal government as they attempt to solve problems.
 This balance has been obliterated by the 17th Amendment.

 To save this nation, conservatives must learn to appreciate the compassion and energy that classical liberals have, for that is their greatest talent, and liberals must learn to value the wisdom and foresight of informed conservatives.
 Healing America won’t be done exclusively by either side of the spectrum.
 It will take a coalition of conservatives willing to support and work with and benefit from the energy and motivation of liberals, and liberals who are willing to listen to and honestly consider the perspectives and lessons learned by conservatives.
 Consider what America would look like today if we had liberal hearts and conservative minds.